Hans-Wu-cn/vue3-smart-rename/README.md

 # VSCode Vue3 Smart Rename Extension

-An intelligent rename extension designed specifically for Vue 3 projects.
+Smart renaming Vscode extension designed for Vue 3 projects.
-It automatically synchronizes updates of component props, functions, and variable names across all references in your project.
+It automatically and synchronously updates all component props, function and variable names referenced in the project.

 ## Features